What is Fund Flow Analysis?

 Identifying Sources of Funds

-- Net profit from operations: The profit generated from the company’s core business activities.
+- Net profit from operations: Profit generated from core business activities.

 - Sale of fixed assets: Proceeds from selling company assets such as property or machinery.